barricklab/igem2020/T7-simulation/Pinetree-Tutorial/README.md

 ## Visualizing Pinetree Data in R
 Now that you've generated a dataset, lets try a simple example of how to display it.
 For this step, you will require some additional programs:
   - R, a programming language designed for data analysis.
 You can download R through one of the links [here.](https://cran.r-project.org/mirrors.html)
   - RStudio, an IDE that makes coding with R much more user-friendly.
 [Download Here](https://rstudio.com/products/rstudio/download/#download)
 1. First, find the script **"time_course.R"** in this repository.
 It should be under **igem2020/T7-simulation/scripts.**
    -This script creates a graph of the concentrations of various proteins during the course of a T7 bacteriophage infection.
 We will be adapting it for use in this toy model.
 2. Open **"time_course.R"** using RStudio
-3. On line 4, which reads 'cts = read_tsv("example_output_phage_counts.tsv")'
+3. On line 4, which reads `cts = read_tsv("example_output_phage_counts.tsv")`